Uzmashaik93/BuddyBook-v2-server/README.md

 2️⃣ Prisma deployment on Supabase.

 ## 📜 License
 This project is built and maintained by BuddyBook-V2 contributors.
-All rights belong to the individuals who contributed to its development.
+The individuals who contributed to its development own all rights.